mbnarayn/EasyAdmin/README.md

 Use this command very carefully.
 The /MIR switch will delete any existing files or folders in the destination directory if it does not exist at source.
 It will never delete from source.
 The command is a one way mirror from source to destination.

+**Exporting Contents of a Primary Mailbox or Archive to a PST File**

+`New-MailboxExportRequest -Mailbox JoeBloggs -FilePath "\\SERVER01\PSTFileShare\JoeBloggs_PrimaryMailbox.pst"`

+This example exports the user's primary mailbox to a .pst file on the network shared folder PSTFileShare on SERVER01.

+`New-MailboxExportRequest -Mailbox JoeBlogg -FilePath "\\SERVER01\PSTFileShare\JoeBlogg_Archive.pst" -IsArchive`

+This example exports the user's archive to a .pst file on the network shared folder PSTFileShare on SERVER01.

+This cmdlet requires the admin to be assigned the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
+Also note that the -FilePath value only accepts UNC paths.

 ***
 ## Disabling AD Replication on a single Domain Controller